A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Introduction

 \section{Introduction}

-As the third-generation artificial neural network, SNNs mimic biological neural networks by using spikes to transmit the information.
-It processes inputs, which are encoded as spike trains, sequentially and operates with much lower energy consumption than CNNs.
-The pioneering work SpiNNaker \cite{Spinnaker:2012}, a neuromorphic computing platform based on SNNs, can run real-time billions of neurons to simulate human brain.
-The neuromorphic chips, such as TrueNorth \cite{TrueNorth:2015}, Loihi \cite{Loihi:2018}, and Tianji \cite{Pei:2019}, are developed to directly implement SNNs, with now 10,000 neurons can be integrated on a single chip.
-The massively parallel and asynchronous design of neuromorphic chips can implement large-scale SNNs with low latency and low power consumption.
-Besides, through the combination with sensors, SNNs can be applied to edge computing, robotics, and other fields, to build low-power intelligent systems \cite{challenges:2018}.
+Spiking neural networks (SNNs) are more energy efficient than convolutional neural networks (CNNs) in inference time thanks to its utilisation of matrix addition instead of multiplication.
+SNNs are supported by new computing paradigms and hardware.
+For example, SpiNNaker \cite{Spinnaker:2012}, a neuromorphic computing platform based on SNNs, can run real-time billions of neurons to simulate human brain.
+The neuromorphic chips, such as TrueNorth \cite{TrueNorth:2015}, Loihi \cite{Loihi:2018}, and Tianji \cite{Pei:2019}, can directly implement SNNs with 10,000 neurons being integrated onto a single chip.
+Moreover, through the combination with sensors, SNNs can be applied to edge computing, robotics, and other fields, to build low-power intelligent systems \cite{challenges:2018}.